earthrover/earth_rover_localization/earth_rover_localization/README.md

 2. Complete the instructions to configure the base station and rover receiver to use the [GNSS RTK Position with Stationary Base solution](https://support.swiftnav.com/customer/en/portal/articles/2771177).

-3. Follow the configuration to enable the heading setup. **WARNING** Be aware that one receiver (reference receiver) has already be configured to receive corrections from a base station.
-Configure the ```enabled_sbp_messages``` on **uart1** instead.
+3. Follow the configuration to enable the heading setup.
+Use the piksis on the rover to configure this step. **WARNING** Be aware that one receiver (reference receiver) has already be configured to receive corrections from a base station.
+Configure the ```enabled_sbp_messages``` on **uart1** instead to send corrections from reference to attitude through this available port.
 See the [documentation](https://support.swiftnav.com/customer/en/portal/articles/2805901-piksi-multi---heading) details.

 4. Enable the [Ethernet Configuration](https://support.swiftnav.com/customer/en/portal/articles/2740815-using-ethernet-on-piksi-multi-and-duro) on reference and attitude receivers based on the desired IP addresses to connect.

 ## Usage

 1. Test the ROS node on the reference receiver.
 The following line will launch the configuration over TCP/IP.
-Check that observations are received on the Swift Console and also the [published topics](https://github.com/ethz-asl/ethz_piksi_ros/tree/master/piksi_multi_rtk_ros#advertised-topics) from the driver
+Check that observations are received on the Swift Console and also the [published topics](https://github.com/earthrover/earth_rover_piksi/tree/master/piksi_multi_rtk#advertised-topics) from the driver

 	```
 	$ roslaunch earth_rover_localization piksi_multi_rover_reference.launch